 Canada, the second largest country by landmass in the world and my home.
 As much as I love travelling internationally, I also love to explore the diversity of my own country.
 From the rainforests of Vancouver Island to the charming history of Quebec, you can find my accounts and recommendations for exploring the true north.
-Scroll to see my latest posts about exploring Canada beyond the Rocky Mountains, or choose a tag below.
+Scroll to see my latest posts about exploring Canada beyond the Rocky Mountains.

 Quick Day Trips from Calgary for the Summer